badgirlbongi/bongihub/workflow.md

 + login doesn't work throws incorrect password error because of how the password is saved on the db(screenshots provided)
 + added pages redirects
 + fixed addplace.php pop-up

+16/02/2024
++ research on how to properly save the password